jamie-ralph/statswalesr/cran-comments.md

 ## Corrections made

 * Functions now fail gracefully when the API cannot be accessed, the dataset id is invalid, or there is no internet connection.
-This should prevent the examples failing again if the 'StatsWales' API is unavailable.
+Requests are initially made with httr package and then checked before parsing with jsonlite.
+This should prevent the examples failing again, as they did in CRAN checks, if the 'StatsWales' API is unavailable.
 Apologies for not including this in first release.
-* There was a NOTE regarding 'curl' package being import but not used in the CRAN package checks.
-I've tried check() without importing 'curl' but the API calls do not work without it.
+* There was a NOTE regarding 'curl' package being imported, but not used, in the CRAN package checks. curl is now called to check for an internet connection which should fix this.
+* httr package is now imported - makes API requests and checks for http errors.
+* error messages for non-string type dataset id's are now consistent between functions.
+* User agent now added to all GET requests - this is the GitHub page for statswalesr as recommended [here.](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html)

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs